 Identify Needs

-The SRRTTF Vision Statement will serve as fundamental guideline for identifying Task Force needs.
+The SRRTTF Vision Statement and 2016 Comprehensive Plan to Reduce PCBs in the Spokane River will serve as fundamental guidelines for identifying Task Force needs.

 Identify Potential Funding Sources

 The SRRTTF will identify, evaluate, and pursue funding sources based on the ability of those sources to meet the Task Force needs.